wenwenkong/ISLR2_lab_exercise/README.md

 1. `lab`
 Each chapter from chapters 2 to 13 in ISLR2 comes with a R lab section.
 The raw lab files were provided on the ISLR2 website.
 I added a few comments here and there when I was following the labs.
+  - .Rmd is the raw R markdown
+  - .md is the rendered markdown after Knitting the .Rmd to github document
+  - the subfolders contains the saved figures during the knitting processes, they will be used by the .md for the rendering purpose

 2. `exercise`
 Each chapter from chapters 2 to 13 includes an exercise section, which is grouped into two parts: conceptual exercise and applied exercise.
 Files in this `exercise` folder are my solutions to the applied exercise, with solutions to each chapter saved in separate files.
 All current solutions are provided in R. I hope to provide python solutions as well at a later point.
+  - .Rmd is the raw R markdown
+  - .md is the rendered markdown after Knitting the .Rmd to github document
+  - the subfolders contains the saved figures during the knitting processes, they will be used by the .md for the rendering purpose

 3. `data`
 All data files needed for lab and exercise.
 These data files were downloaded from ISLR2.